flyingrhinonz/wifiap/README.md

 Troubleshooting
 ===============

-* If it doesn't work (you won't even see the AP when you scan for it) - try this:  `systemctl status hostapd.service`  and if you get:  `hostapd.service    Loaded: masked (Reason: Unit hostapd.service is masked.)
-Active: inactive (dead)`  then do the unmask command above.
+* If it doesn't work (you won't even see the AP when you scan for it) - try this:
+    * `systemctl status hostapd.service`
+    * If you get:  `hostapd.service    Loaded: masked (Reason: Unit hostapd.service is masked.)
+Active: inactive (dead)`
+        * Fit it with:  `systemctl unmask hostapd`